-- Development of the installations needed for renewable energy sources in heating (RES-H) is supported by price-based mechanisms
+- The development of the installations needed for renewable energy sources in heating (RES-H) is supported by price-based mechanisms.

-- There is a tax regulation mechanism in place to promote using renewable energy sources for heating
+- A tax regulation mechanism is in place to promote using renewable energy sources for heating.

 Other general policies that concern renewable energy sources in Italy include:

-- All new or refurbished buildings must integrate RES, with an extra 10% to the obligation level for public buildings
+- All new or refurbished buildings must integrate RES, with an extra 10% of the obligation level for public buildings.

 Ongoing Renewable Energy Projects In Italy.

-A subsidiary of ENI, called ENI New Energy, acquired three wind projects with a total capacity of 35 MW in the Puglia region of Italy.
-These will be the first wind projects undertaken by ENI in Italy, and it’s expected to produce approximately 81 GWh annually, avoiding around 33,400 tonnes of CO2 emissions per year.
-Construction is to begin in the third quarter of 2021.
+Moreover, Ente Nazionale Idrocarburi or ENI for short, is building a 4.5 MW photovoltaic plant in Trecate to power its production site.
+In addition, ENI New Energy, a subsidiary of ENI, acquired three wind projects with a total capacity of 35 MW in the Puglia region of Italy.
+These wind plants are expected to produce approximately 81 GWh annually, avoiding around 33,400 tonnes of CO2 emissions annually.

 When it comes to electricity generation, the National Plan for Energy and Climate (PNIEC) expects power generated by renewables to increase by 65% by 2030 compared to its current total.